On Taste: You and Your Peers (part two)

 Among animated standards, we have “A Charlie Brown Christmas”, that ends with Charlie’s existential questions unanswered, having substituted, by way of answer, religious Christmas for secular Christmas.
 This celebrates a type of cultural conformity, but doesn’t address why we have and need secular Christmas.
 Charlie is allowed temporary popularity, by those who have the power to confer it, while his tree gets made over to group specifications.

 “Rudolph the Red-nosed Reindeer”, on the other hand, wins an important post, finding a way in which his particular gift allows him to serve.
 (Santa’s realm at the North Pole is arguably a benign plutocracy, with Santa as sole mogul and embodiment of all government services, and under which Rudolph’s modest rights movement makes small gains.)
-The Abominable Snowman is redeemed; the misfit toys remain imperfect—or below specification—but are given homes, a place above their old place.
+The Abominable Snowman is redeemed; the misfit toys remain imperfect—or below saleable quality—but are given homes, a place above their old place.
 The underlying theme is not that power arbitrates; the message is not entrepreneurialism, as none of the characters starts a business, or competes in Santa’s economy.
-The moral is the good in societal expansion.
+The moral is the good in societal expansion of class distinctions.

 If your taste in Christmas stories runs to Dickens and Charlie Brown, that might imply a conservative worldview; while a preference for George Bailey and Rudolph, a socialist/humanist one.